Published on

 • The necessary apps are already installed

-Many people use mobile apps or built-in navigation maps directly, through the OS on the car device, without connecting to the phone.
+Many users prefer to use mobile apps or built-in navigation maps directly through the car’s operating system without needing to connect to their phone.

 • Charging via USB

-You can simply charge your phone in your car without wanting to be distracted by incoming calls or messages.
+You may want to charge your phone in the car without being distracted by incoming calls or messages.

 • Battery consumption

-If you're constantly connecting your device to your car via Bluetooth, it uses up your battery a lot faster.
+Constantly connecting your device to your car via Bluetooth drains the battery faster.

 I'm Vladimir, your guide in the expansive world of technology journalism, with a special focus on GPS technologies and mapping.
 My journey in this field extends over twenty fruitful years, fueled by a profound passion for technology and an insatiable curiosity to explore its frontiers.